sid-ant/sid-ant.github.io/_posts/2022-08-31-buying-my-first-iphone.markdown

 A mid-tier Android phone not only fulfils all of my requirements from a Smartphone but the lower price also allows me to use the phone carelessly and upgrade whenever I would want to.

-iPhone 12 however is twice as expensive and yet I decided to buy it.
+iPhone 12 however is twice as expensive from a mid-tier android phone and yet I decided to buy it.
 Why was that?

 I believe it was because of the following reasons: